peyoot/dey-aio-manifest/README.md

 meta-custom serves as a Yocto example layer for users to compile custom programs or configuration files, self-starting services or scripts, drivers,  into the system images.
 Users can change the source code and maintain their own version according to the needs of the project.

+Only dey3.2 have meta-custom as part of source code in dey-aio repo. start from DEY 4.0 kirkstone, meta-custom will check out from repo as submodule.

 #### **Special note for docker working with VPN **
 ---
  In some countries where goverment have enforced internet censorship.
 You may need VPN to get full access to github and other resources.
 The default docker-compose file will fail to work when you enable openvpn while not specify the network.
 The solution is to create a docker network in advance and use this dedicated network instead of docker default one.